hwlee0103/vanillajs-momentum2021/README.md

    - new Date() : get current date and time
      ; getDate, getHours, getMinutes, getSecondes, ... etc.
    - padStart(length, addedstring) : make string length as long as input ; ex.
 "1" -> "01"
-     ; target should converted to string
+     ; target should converted to string, for only for string could padStart will work